Use of Machine Learning Models to Warmstart Column Generation for Unit Commitment: Implementation Details

-In every iteration, after the pricing problems are solved, a primal heuristic based on the local search is run.
-Given the solutions to the pricing problems, this primal heuristic checks the feasibility and switches the cheapest available generators on to make the solution feasible if necessary.
-Note that the solutions to the pricing problems are feasible generator schedules and infeasibility only arises from an insufficient generation capacity to meet the demand or insufficient spinning reserve.
-This is similar to the methods used by \citet{ZhuangAndGaliana1988} and \citet{MerlinAndSnadrin1983} in the sense that a feasible solution is constructed from solutions to the pricing problems by committing additional generators.
-In our experiments, we observe that this primal heuristic typically finds near-optimal primal solutions if this is used with a warmstarted column generation procedure.
-If the column generation procedure using the local search primal heuristic fails to find a primal feasible solution within a given tolerance within 30 iterations, we use in addition a column combination based primal heuristic.
-The column combination heuristic is a popular primal heuristic in the column generation procedure in general.
-The idea of this heuristics is to solve (\ref{eq_mip}) with restricted patterns of solutions, referred to as restricted master IP by \citet{Vanderbeck2005}.
-In the $k$th iteration, we replace $X_s$ in (\ref{eq_mip}) with $\{x_s^{(k - l)}\}_{l = 0, 1, 2}$ where $x_s^{(i)}$ is a solution to the $s$th pricing problem found in the $i$th iteration.
-The resulting problem is still mixed-integer programming but the solution space is much smaller than the original problem.
-In our numerical experiments, we observed that the problem is typically feasible and there is no need to add artificial variables (columns).
+In every iteration, after the pricing subproblems are solved, a primal heuristic based on local search is run.
+Given the solutions to the pricing subproblems, this primal heuristic checks the feasibility and if necessary switches on the cheapest available generators to make the solution feasible.
+Note that the solutions to the pricing subproblems are feasible generator schedules and infeasibility only arises from an insufficient generation capacity to meet the demand or insufficient reserve.
+This primal heuristic loosely follows that proposed by \citet{Guanetal1992}.
+In our experiments, we observe that it usually finds near-optimal primal solutions when the dual values get close to optimal.
+If the column generation procedure using the local search primal heuristic fails to find a primal feasible solution satisfying the given optimality tolerance within 30 iterations, we use in addition a column combination primal heuristic.
+Then in the subsequent iterations, we use both of the primal heuristics (the two primal heuristics are independent of each other).
+The column combination primal heuristic is a popular primal heuristic in the column generation procedure in general.
+The idea of this heuristics is to solve (\ref{problem_eq_mip}) with restricted patterns of solutions, referred to as restricted master IP by \citet{Vanderbeck2005}.
+In the $k$th iteration, we replace $X_s$ in (\ref{problem_eq_mip}) with $\{x_s^{(k - l)}\}_{l = 0, 1, 2}$ where $\{x_s^{(k - l)}\}_{l = 0, 1, 2}$ are solutions to the $s$th pricing subproblem found in the current iteration and or the previous two iterations.
+The resulting problem is still a mixed-integer programme but the solution space is much smaller than the original problem.
+In our numerical experiments, we observed that the problem is feasible without the need to add artificial variables (columns).